cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 ### Use cases

-**Any requests originating from the public Internet and directed to a private/internal service address that is not publicly available or accessible**

-You can route requests from the Internet to your internal services on internal IPs, such as accounting or production automation systems, using Cloudflare Tunnels.
+* **Requests originating from the public Internet and directed to a private/internal service**: You can route requests from the Internet to your internal services on internal IPs - such as accounting or production automation systems - using Cloudflare Tunnels.

-**Intelligently route traffic**

-Benefit from failover for your private traffic and have the ability to monitor the health of these targets directly, rather than load balancing to a tunnel and monitoring the health of the tunnel itself.
+* **Intelligently route traffic**: Benefit from failover for your private traffic and have the ability to monitor the health of these targets directly, rather than load balancing to a tunnel and monitoring the health of the tunnel itself.

-You can input your private targets in the same manner as you do today with public IPs, only needing to specify a VNet which is already configured with your tunnels.
-Then, you can utilize all of the applicable Cloudflare steering methods.

 ### Support

-Today, Local Traffic Management supports Tunnels off-ramps.
-In the future, we plan to support GRE Tunnels and IPSec Tunnels.
+Local Traffic Management curerently supports Tunnels off-ramps.
+GRE and IPsec tunnels support is coming soon.